AlGEbRA-K29/System_of_modular_arithmetic/README.md

-# System of long-term modular arithmetic modulo N by K-29
+# System of long-term modular arithmetic modulo N
+By K-29

 Interface and team management - *Nikita Vertelko* and *Viktor Muzyka*